 L. percevalii (riparius) - dull yellow, <9cm, smaller than S. ambigua, no fluffy veil material, weak veil, smooth stem.

 L. magnivelaris - stronger ring?
 Probably the same species.

 Hemistropharia - red-orange to dark brown with scaly cap and stem.
 Brown spores like Pholiota.
-Probably actually in the Crepitodus/Inocybe clade.
+Probably actually in the Inocybaceae clade.

 Hypholoma - (formerly known as